Health benefits of BCAAs

 BCAAs are essential amino acids.
 The body cannot make them, so a person needs to get BCAAs from their diet or as supplements.

-Research suggests that taking BCAA supplements can improve muscle mass and performance and reduce muscle damage from exercise.
+Research suggests that taking BCAA supplements may improve muscle mass and performance and may reduce muscle damage from exercise.
 BCAAs may also benefit people with liver disease.